luugiathuy/luugiathuy.github.io/_posts/2011-03-23-reversi-othello-board-game.md

 title: Reversi (Othello) Game
 description:
   A Reversi (Othello) Game with AI written in Java using Negascout algorithm.
+  Reversi (Othello) is a board game (board size of 8x8) played by two players.
 categories:
 - Game
 - Java